Craig Emerson: Parliamentary career

-Representing the Australian Labor Party, Emerson was elected to the Australian House of Representatives as the Member for Rankin at the 1998 federal election.
+Representing the Australian Labor Party, Emerson was elected to the Australian House of Representatives as the member for Rankin at the 1998 federal election.

 Emerson was appointed Shadow Minister for Innovation, Industry, Trade and Tourism from 2001 to 2003, and then Shadow Minister for Workplace Relations and the Public Service from 2003 to 2004.
 Emerson was relegated to the backbench following the 2004 Australian federal election, having supported Simon Crean and Mark Latham in leadership ballots against the wishes of his Right faction in Queensland.
 While on the backbench he wrote a book, Vital Signs, Vibrant Society, proposing new economic and social policies for the Federal Parliamentary Labor Party.
 Following the election of Kevin Rudd as Leader of the Labor Party and Julia Gillard as Deputy Leader in December 2006, Emerson was appointed Shadow Minister for the Service Economy, Small Business and Independent Contractors.

 On 3 December 2007, Emerson was named Minister for Small Business, Independent Contractors and the Service Economy and Minister Assisting the Finance Minister on Deregulation in the newly elected Rudd ministry.
 In June 2009, he was also appointed Minister for Competition Policy and Consumer Affairs.

 On 14 September 2010, Emerson was appointed the Minister for Trade, expanded to Minister for Trade and Competitiveness in a ministerial reshuffle announced on 2 March 2012.
-On 28 October 2012, the Gillard Government released a White paper on Australia in the Asian Century Emerson of which Emerson was the architect.
-Emerson was assigned the role of Minister Assisting the Prime Minister on Asian Century Policy.
+On 28 October 2012, the Gillard Government released a White paper on Australia in the Asian Century of which Emerson was the architect.
+On the same day Emerson was assigned the role of Minister Assisting the Prime Minister on Asian Century Policy.

+In 2012, Emerson went viral on the internet for signing a tune about Whyalla staying resilient once the carbon tax comes into effect.
+It was set to the tune of Skyhooks' "Horror Movie".

 In March 2013, in a further reshuffle of ministerial responsibilities, Emerson gained an additional portfolio as Minister for Tertiary Education, Skills, Science and Research.
 However, after a leadership change in the federal Australian Labor Party in June 2013 in which Kevin Rudd took over as prime minister from Gillard, Emerson resigned his ministerial portfolios and said he would not contest his seat at the next election.
 Following the Australian federal election held a few months later in September 2013, Jim Chalmers took over from Emerson as the MP for the seat of Rankin in Queensland.